rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-018/index.md

 [imgui-rs] is the Rust bindings for the ubiquitous immediate mode GUI library, Dear ImGui.
-Under new maintainence, [version 0.7] has been released, which features a new API for raw draw calls, support for ergonomic Drag and Drop, and tons of improvements.
+Under new maintenance, [version 0.7] has been released, which features a new API for raw draw calls, support for ergonomic Drag and Drop, and tons of improvements.
 Notably, many functions were made `inline` and/or `const`, including the `im_str!` macro.